STAYING ON TRACK

 These symptoms may come and go and may feel worse at certain times.

 But they can also be caused by other health problems.
-Be sure to talk with the diabetes care team if you, or your loved one with diabetes are having any of them.
+Be sure to talk with your diabetes care team if you or your loved one with diabetes are having any of them.

 Some ways to help reduce the risk of nerve damage are: